audiot-dev/JIE-2316-Underscore-Website/README.md

 # AudioT Corporate Website
 This repository is for AudioT's website, where AudioT presents their innovation for monitoring animal welfare to the public.

+## v0.3.0

+### Features
+The technology page was created based on the Figma previously designed.

+The contact us page was created based on the Figma previously designed.

+The sytem overview video for the technology page was created and added.

+### Bug Fixes
+Image on the mission page was sized down.

+### Known Issues
+The header does not collapse for smaller screen sizes.

+The mission page will be broken up into two separate mission pages, one targeting the contract grower and another targetting integrators and retailers.

+Many of the images, videos, and audio clips on the landing page will need to be updated; some of the media will be sent to us in the coming weeks by our client and some of it we will continue working on developing.

+The contact us form does not collapse well on small screen sizes.

 ## v0.2.0

 ### Features